Compendium solar spectrum formation: NLS+NLW+NLT chromosphere spectrum

-For small fields this pipeline is fast by not handling full-disk images but only JSOC {\tt im\_patch} cutouts.
+For small fields this pipeline is fast by not handling full-disk images but only JSOC cutouts.
 All programs use IDL {\tt assoc} to avoid memory loads.
-There is a versatile sequence browser {\tt showex.pro} which can play, blink, manipulate, cross-correlate many movies in parallel with zoom-in magnification.
+Inspection is facilitated with browser {\tt showex.pro} (\rrref{footnote}{note:showex}).

-The \href{https://robrutten.nl/rrweb/sdo-demo/instruction.html}{alignment practical} instructing use of this pipeline first cross-aligns all SDO diagnostics during the last Mercury transit with Mercury serving as check.
+My \href{https://robrutten.nl/rrweb/sdo-demo/instruction.html}{alignment practical} instructing use of this pipeline first cross-aligns all SDO diagnostics during the last Mercury transit with Mercury serving as check.
 It then co-aligns the quiet-Sun SST data of \rrref{endnote}{note:quietHa} with SDO.
 The disk-center coronal hole sampled there also sports a few ``SolO campfires'' (\rrref{endnote}{note:campfires}).} to cross-align AIA\,304\,\AA\ images directly to HMI magnetograms.
-I attribute this component to spicules-II ejected from network \rrendnote{quiet-sun transition radiation}{note:sheaths}{ The transition region in Avrett stars is sampled by \HeII\,304\,\AA\ which is therefore called a transition-region line.
-However, the Sun is not an Avrett star and does not possess a transition region (\rrref{endnote}{note:noTR}).
+I attribute this component to spicules-II ejected from network.
+These also occur in coronal holes.
+The lack of corresponding fire-detector network there may be traditionally ascribed to lack of EUV irradiation from above but may also be due to lack of coronal contact cooling due to lower coronal surround density \rrendnote{transition radiation, sheath ionization, coronal contact cooling} {note:sheaths}{ The transition region in Pandora stars is sampled by \HeII\,304\,\AA\ (the \Lyalpha\ of \linkadspage{1968pgda.book.....M}{10}{hydrogen-like He$^+$}) which is therefore called a transition-region line.
+However, the Sun is not a Pandora star and does not possess a transition region, neither plane-parallel nor spherical (\rrref{endnote}{note:noTR}).
+The line emits transition radiation.
+Please use TR only for that.